Mercury Aviation Company: Air Service

 Mercury Aviation Company's Mercury Air Lines started regular scheduled flights in May 1921.
 Mercury Aviation Company offered flights to Santa Catalina Island, San Diego, and San Francisco.
 Other cities were added to the airline service.
 Mercury Aviation Company thus became the first airline service to offer flights to multiple destinations.
 Over 25,000 passengers were transported in the two years of Mercury Aviation Company operation.
 Mercury Aviation Company closed in 1922 with no crashes in its two years of operation.

 DeMille Field No. 1

 DeMille Field No. 1 built by Cecil B. DeMille in 1918, located at the southwest corner of Melrose Avenue and Fairfax Avenue, Fairfax was called Crescent Avenue in the 1920s.
 DeMille Field No. 1 was located at 34.081620°N 118.362414°W across the street from the current Fairfax High School.
-In 1920 he closed DeMille Field No. 1 and move to DeMille Field No. 2.
+In 1920 he closed DeMille Field No. 1 and moved to DeMille Field No. 2.
 The DeMille Field No. 1 site is now houses in the Fairfax District, Los Angeles.